It's Not A Star

 "No...
 No I'm not.
 But it's not just the potions.
 Neev was a gifted artisan, and he always said that no one else in the Forest knew how to make a Hungry Key.
 If these Imperials don't know either then this could make us a lot of money... "

-Youngtongue, an orc apothecary of the Great Forest Orc tribe and his briar companion are coming to Anvil.
+Youngtongue, an orc apothecary of the Great Forest Orcs and his briar companion are coming to Anvil.
 They have a small collection of potions that they have been given leave to sell, and an artisan item that they brought themselves.
-Both the potions and the item once belonged to Youngtongue's brother who was killed fighting the Druj when the tribe fled the Barrens.
+Both the potions and the item once belonged to Youngtongue's brother who was killed fighting the Druj when the nation fled the Barrens.
 Experienced apothecaries who have examined the potions confirm that they have not seen anything like them before - it is possible that the potions are not known in Imperial Lore.
 The crystal has been briefly examined and appears to be something that can be used to allow Heralds to pass more easily from the realms into these lands given the right circumstances.
 Again, the secret of its manufacture appears to be unknown to Imperial artisans.

 The pair are intent on seeking out the Dredgemaster of Feverwater first, as they seemed convinced that this individual will be able to help them secure the best possible prices.
 They are expected to arrive late on Saturday morning of the Equinox.